 Without reinforcement learning, users go through hundreds of results manually.
 By applying this process, users can skip going through the non-relevant results.
 Reinforcement can also be applied multiple times to a result set according to users’ different requirements/criteria.
 Users can then view the Top-10 or Top-20 results for each criterion to perform a prior-art analysis for idea validation.

 Users can quickly generate an automated novelty and patentability search report by selecting these Top-10 or 20 results.
-The Novelty Checker prior art search reports include a list of results along with relevant text mapping with the key features of the invention for enabling quick decision-making.
+The Novelty Checker prior art search reports include a list of results along with relevant text mapping.